You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 Demographic and clinical profile:

 The median age at onset and duration of illness were 2.0 (IQR:1–8) years and 6.0 (IQR:3–10) years, respectively.
 The median age at presentation was 12.5 (IQR: 7–16) years.
 At the time of presentation to us, 54.8% had features of both proximal and distal muscle weakness, 35.4% had a limb-girdle pattern of proximal muscle weakness, and 10% had isolated distal muscle weakness.
 Around 10% of children had predominant weakness of axial musculature.
 Clinical features of motor predominant delay were present in 64.5% of children, 19.4% had a skeletal deformity in the form of scoliosis, 35.5% had ankle contractures, and only 3.2% of children had features of bulbar weakness.
 Facial weakness was observed in 64.5% and ptosis in 33.3% of children.
 Myopathic facies and features of external ophthalmoplegia were noted in 54.8% and 19.4% of children, respectively.
-Consanguinity was observed in 29% and siblings in 10% of patients were affected.
+Consanguinity was observed in 29% and siblings of the patients were affected in 10%.
 The mean CK level was 547.4±1650 U/L. Representative clinical images are shown in Fig. 1.

 Fig. 1